 Great job!
 It was an interesting watch.

-Posted almost 2 years by email@example.com
+Posted over 2 years by email@example.com

 Wow, I must say that this was an excellently shot and edited documentary.
 You had a great variety of camera angles coupled with an excellent variety of viewpoints and opinions that aided in adding interest to the piece.
 I liked the pacing and the upbeat music, and I must say that you did a great job working everything together into a smooth-flowing piece.
 I also liked your interjection of factoids throughout the piece; it helped to organize your shots and provide a sense of context which your interviewees confirmed.